Science Annex II

 This interdisciplinary facility maintains a suite of instrumentation for research and teaching related to the characterization of sediment grain size, shape, texture and composition.
 The centerpiece of the sediment analysis facility is a laser diffraction particle size analyzer, which provides high-resolution grain size distribution of small samples quickly and efficiently.
 This instrument is the workhorse of the lab, used in investigations of beach morphology, coastal sediment distribution and transport, benthic habitat characterization, sea level change, long-term coastal landscape evolution, and the effects of geologic framework and land-use on groundwater discharge along the coastal zone.

-The laboratory houses computational, data management, and information sharing systems to support scientific research and discovery.
-As essential parts of these systems, two high-performance computing clusters (with over 500 computing cores) are used to perform numerical simulations related to high-resolution weather forecasts, long-term climate changes, hypoxic events, and coupled ocean-atmospheric circulations.
+Cyberinfrastructure and High Performance Computing Services (CCU CI) is an environment consisting of several computing systems, high performance computing clusters, data storage systems, virtualization systems, advanced scientific tools, and users interconnected with high performance networks to enhance research productivity and instructional efficiency.
+As essential parts of these systems, two high-performance computing clusters (with over 500 computing cores) are used to perform numerical simulations related to high-resolution weather forecasts, long-term climate changes, hypoxic events, coupled ocean-atmospheric circulations, and more.